 You can use realm names configured in connection request policies while designing and deploying your RADIUS infrastructure to ensure that connection requests are routed from RADIUS clients, also called network access servers, to RADIUS servers that can authenticate and authorize the connection request.

-When NPS is configured as a RADIUS server with the default connection request policy, NPS processes connection requests for the domain in which the NPS server is a member and for trusted domains.
+When NPS is configured as a RADIUS server with the default connection request policy, NPS processes connection requests for the domain in which the NPS is a member and for trusted domains.

 To configure NPS to act as a RADIUS proxy and forward connection requests to untrusted domains, you must create a new connection request policy.
 In the new connection request policy, you must configure the User Name attribute with the realm name that will be contained in the User-Name attribute of connection requests that you want to forward.
 You must also configure the connection request policy with a remote RADIUS server group.
 The connection request policy allows NPS to calculate which connection requests to forward to the remote RADIUS server group based on the realm portion of the User-Name attribute.